eatallant/Todo-React/README.md

 # Todo React App

 My implementation of a to do list application.
-Due to upcoming updates, there is currently no data persistence. <br>
+Data is currently destroyed on refresh, but persistence is coming soon! <br>
 [See it in action](https://master.duem5zgwujvnq.amplifyapp.com/)

 ## Stack